Impact of the COVID-19 pandemic on prisons: United Kingdom

-On March 18, the first coronavirus case was reported in a UK prison.
+On March 18, 2020, the first coronavirus case was reported in a UK prison.
 The prisoner, who had been serving time in HMP Manchester (commonly referred to as Strangeways), was moved to a hospital.
 While no other prisoners or staff tested positive for the virus, thirteen prisoners and four members of staff were put into isolation as a precaution.
-Prison visits remained open, but the situation is being monitored.
+Prison visits remained open.

-On March 19, it was revealed that around 75 officers at HMP Berwyn in Wales were off work due to sickness or self-isolation, and 22 prisoners showing symptoms of coronavirus were being isolated by the prison.
+On March 19, 2020, it was revealed that around 75 officers at HMP Berwyn in Wales were off work due to sickness or self-isolation, and 22 prisoners showed symptoms of coronavirus were being isolated by the prison.
 However, the prison had enough staff members to remain fully operational.

 Following the case in HMP Manchester, public services think tank Reform called for the release of 2,305 "low-risk" offenders on short sentences to reduce the risk of coronavirus within the prison population.
 Their report argued that prison are "overcrowded [with] insanitary conditions and poor-quality healthcare".
-Similar actions have been taken in Iran and the United States.
+Similar actions were taken in Iran and the United States.

-On March 21, former Justice Secretary David Gauke called for the suspension of short sentences and early release of some prisoners to avoid the spread of COVID-19.
+On March 21, 2020, former Justice Secretary David Gauke called for the suspension of short sentences and early release of some prisoners to avoid the spread of COVID-19.